Indirect Questions German

 Test your knowledge with multiple choice flashcards

-What defines an indirect question in German?
+What is the correct verb placement in an indirect question in German?

 Next